brand0nM/Pewlett-Hackard-Analysis/README.md

 This was my first time analysing larger datasets (20MB-100MB.csv), but things were relatively smooth.
 The largest adjustment was to wait for opperations to complete (as there was more data).<br />

 ## Results
-The results are relatively self explanatory, but 72,458 employees are retiring this year; a breakdown can be viewed in the "Analysis/retiring_titles.csv".
+72,458 employees are retiring this year; a breakdown can be viewed in the "Analysis/retiring_titles.csv".
 Additionally we have a list of 1,549 employees eligible for the mentorship program; the table can viewed at the "Analysis/mentorship_eligibilty.csv"

 ## Summary
 The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
 (5 pt)